Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Data Collection for Cobots

-The quality of your domain adaptation depends entirely on the quality of your data.
-For multi-brand cobot anomaly detection, consider the following:
+The quality of domain adaptation depends entirely on the quality of the data.
+For multi-brand cobot anomaly detection, the following considerations apply:

-Sensor selection: At minimum, collect per-joint torque, position, velocity, and motor current.
+Sensor selection.
+At a minimum, collect per-joint torque, position, velocity, and motor current.
 These four signals per joint provide a comprehensive view of the robot's mechanical state.
-For a 6-axis cobot, that's 24 sensor channels.
+For a six-axis cobot, this yields 24 sensor channels.

-Sampling rate: Different brands sample at different rates (UR5e at 500 Hz, FANUC at 250 Hz, KUKA at 1 kHz).
-Either resample to a common rate or use architectures that handle variable-length inputs.
+Sampling rate.
+Different brands sample at different rates (UR5e at 500 Hz, FANUC at 250 Hz, KUKA at 1 kHz).
+Either resample to a common rate, or use architectures that accept variable-length inputs.

-Labeling strategy: Labeling anomalies requires domain expertise.
+Labelling strategy.
+Labelling anomalies requires domain expertise.
 A practical approach is to label by operational segment (one pick-and-place cycle) rather than by individual timestep.
-Use a three-tier scheme: normal, anomalous, and uncertain.
-Only train on the first two.
+Use a three-tier scheme—normal, anomalous, and uncertain—and train only on the first two.

-Data volume guidelines: For the source brand, aim for at least 10,000 labeled segments (with at least 500 anomalies).
-For target brands, even 100-500 labeled segments enable effective fine-tuning if you use Strategy 3 or 5.
+Data volume guidelines.
+For the source brand, aim for at least 10,000 labelled segments (with at least 500 anomalies).
+For target brands, even 100 to 500 labelled segments enable effective fine-tuning under Strategy 3 or 5.

 Feature Engineering for Multi-Joint Cobots

-Raw sensor signals can be enhanced with engineered features that capture domain-relevant physics:
+Raw sensor signals can be augmented with engineered features that capture domain-relevant physics:

-• Joint torque residuals: The difference between measured torque and expected torque from the robot's dynamic model.
+• Joint torque residuals.
+The difference between measured torque and the torque expected from the robot's dynamic model.
 This removes the "normal" torque component (gravity, inertia, friction) and isolates anomalous forces.

-• Kinematic error metrics: Difference between commanded and actual trajectory.
+• Kinematic error metrics.
+The difference between commanded and actual trajectory.
 Increasing tracking error often precedes mechanical failure.

 Model Architecture Choices